debinqiu/Coursera_DataAnalysisTools/Week_3_PearsonCorrelation.md

 >>> challenger = challenger.dropna()
 ```

 We will examine the relationship between the number of distressed O-rings and launch temperature, the number of distressed O-rings and field check pressure, respectively.
-To explore the possible association, we first make scatter plots to visualize the linear relationships between distress_ct versus temperature, and field_check_pressure.
+To explore the possible associations, we first make scatter plots to visualize the linear relationships between distress_ct versus temperature, and field_check_pressure.
 ```python
 # scatter plot of 'temperature' vs 'distress_ct'
 >>> scat = seaborn.regplot(x = 'temperature',y = 'distress_ct',fit_reg = True, data = challenger)